AndersDeath/diary2/000-current.md

 # 07 July - Friday - Yerevan - 281 day of immigration

 I got keys for my new apartments today.
 We are going to that place tomorrow.
 I met landlord and did all paper and other type of work.
 I send another test task in the morning.
+I wish to get a feedback soon.